descodms/tldv/README.md

 - tests are broken and no security audit due to lack of time 😅, also swagger docs are incomplete
 - I would have liked to add a basic authentication (username + password) and authorization for using the api (with JWT)
 - I hope you liked it 🤓

+## Super Bonus Point

+I added a super simple Notion integration: when a a new video is created with the post video endpoint, the video Url is saved in a Notion table/database, of course, this is working with my own Notion Key and databaseId, but it's working 😆